Stuart Kettlewell

-Stuart Kettlewell (born 4 June 1984) is a Scottish football coach and former player who is the manager of Scottish Premiership club Motherwell.
+Stuart Kettlewell (born 4 June 1984) is a Scottish football coach and former player who currently manages Scottish Premiership club Kilmarnock.
 He played as a midfielder for Queen's Park, Clyde, Ross County and Brora Rangers.
+Kettlewell has since managed Ross County, Motherwell, and was appointed Kilmarnock manager in May 2025.

 Playing career

 Queen's Park

 Kettlewell began his career with Queen's Park.
 He made 182 appearances for the Spiders in all competitions, scoring 11 goals, and held the captain's armband from 2006 until he left the club.

 Clyde

 Kettlewell became Clyde's first summer signing of 2008, when he joined the Broadwood side on 19 May.
 He made his Clyde debut in July 2008, in a 2–0 victory over Annan Athletic in the Scottish Challenge Cup.
 He was appointed team captain before the game.
 His contract was terminated in June 2009, following Clyde's relegation and financial troubles.

 Ross County

 On 11 June 2009, Kettlewell signed for Ross County.
 He made his debut on 8 August 2009, in a 2–1 win against Airdrie United.
 In May 2013, Kettlewell signed a new contract at Ross County after the club had finished fifth in their first season in the Scottish Premier League.
 He had an operation to cure a hip injury just before his contract expired at the end of the 2013–14 season.
 Ross County allowed Kettlewell to remain with the club while he completed his rehabilitation, but he was then released in August 2014.